 A 401(k) is an employer-sponsored account that allows you to defer the taxes on your investments until retirement, meaning you can roll up more money faster.
 As a bonus, many employers contribute matching funds to encourage you to save, offering you free money for something that is already good to do.
 (Here’s Bankrate’s complete guide to 401(k) plans.)

 “The biggest mistake one can make is not saving for retirement at all,” says Kevin Driscoll, vice president of advisory services at Navy Federal Financial Group.
 “If you’re not investing in your retirement at all, you’re leaving money on the table.
 Anyone can take control of their finances – it just requires proactive effort.”

-Bankrate spoke with a number of financial experts to breakdown the top ways to set up your 401(k) to thrive in 2020.
+Bankrate spoke with a number of financial experts to break down the top ways to set up your 401(k) to thrive in 2022 and beyond.

 Investing can be difficult, but the 401(k) is one of the easiest ways to start investing, and it’s one of the best ways for Americans to save for their golden years.
 Many of the actions below focus on small changes, and then you can let stocks do what they do best, go up over time.

 1. Act now

 The best advice according to experts is to resolve to act now, even if your contributions are modest.
 Many workers set up or adjust their retirement plans as the new year begins, but you can set up or adjust your plan at any time.